A grid-connected photovoltaic solar installation has the following basic elements:

 Photovoltaic panels are the most important elements for the use of this renewable energy, they are a type of solar panel whose function is to convert solar irradiation into electrical energy.
-It is the most important part of the solar system and is common both in systems connected to the grid and in isolated photovoltaic installations.
+It is the most important part of the solar system and is common both in grid-connected systems and in isolated photovoltaic installations.

-Electronic inverter or inverter.
-This device transforms the energy in the form of direct current that the solar panels provide, in alternating current of the same type and value as that transported by the electrical network.
+Electronic inverter-converter or inverter.
+This device transforms the energy in the form of direct current provided by the solar panels, into alternating current of the same type and value as that carried by the electrical network.

 The photovoltaic generator is the element in charge of transforming solar radiation into electrical energy.
 This electricity is produced in direct current, and its characteristics depend on the energy intensity of solar radiation and the ambient temperature.

-For each photovoltaic system of connection to the network, we can find a whole range of equipment (expressed in its nominal power) for its use.
-In systems where more than 100 kilowatts are already installed, the equipment can be of nominal powers of 10 kilowatts onwards.
-Basically, the equipment is chosen that has the maximum of the protections established by the current regulations in its technical characteristics, so that it results in an increase in the security of the system and reduces installation costs in general.
+In systems where more than 100 kilowatts are already installed, the equipment can be rated at 10 kilowatts and up.
+Basically, the equipment that has in its technical characteristics the maximum protections established by current regulations is chosen, so that it results in an increase in system security and reduces installation costs in general.

-Equipment that incorporates visualization, monitoring and control of data and operating parameters of the entire system is also highly valued.
+The equipment that incorporates visualization, monitoring and control of the data and operating parameters of the entire system is also highly valued.
 The display display on the equipment and the software for monitoring on the computer are increasingly important.